 If you don't have any a scrapbook paper, don't worry!
-You can download and print my digital scrapbook paper, which is a gorgeous double-sided floral design in a rainbow of colors.
+You can download and print my free digital scrapbook paper, which is a gorgeous double-sided floral design in a rainbow of colors.
 Plus there are lots of sentiments so you can pick and choose depending upon the occasion.

 For this homemade card idea you will need:

 - Double-sided scrapbooking paper (or just download my printable papers )